 Anyone who’s ever gone out to eat with me can tell you that fried mozzarella sticks are my favorite appetizer.
 When I was in high school, my best friend and I would rate the local restaurants based on their mozzarella sticks.
 I decided to try to make something similar at home.
 It ended up as mozzarella cakes, but it was still just as good.

-I could seriously make a meal out of mozzarella cakes or sticks.
+I could seriously make a meal out of mozzarella cheese sticks or cakes.
 And overall, I don’t like or eat a lot of fried foods.
 But fry me up some mozzarella cheese and I am all over it!
+It’s such an easy appetizer to make and have ready for any get-together.

 When we made our Mozzarella (Not So) Flatbread, we ended up with extra fresh mozzarella cheese.
 Justin cut a few pieces off and would eat them with tomatoes to make a Caprese salad.
 But we still had a lot.